mateosss/matter/README.md

 - `grub-mkconfig` and `grub-mkfont`: General grub utilities needed.
 If you don't have these, please create an issue with more information about your system as I've only worked with ones that have these commands.
+- `PIL`: An python imaging library.
+You can install it with `pip install Pillow` or look at your package manager (`python3-pil` for Ubuntu based systems, `python-pillow` for arch derivates)
 - [`grub2-theme-preview`](https://github.com/hartwork/grub2-theme-preview)
   (Optional): For testing results (`--test/-t` argument) without rebooting.